doctorfree/MusicPlayerPlus/README.md

 configuration documentation at https://www.navidrome.org/docs/usage/security/ to get started securing Navidrome.
 To use the MusicPlayerPlus default configuration of Navidrome, use `http://...` rather than `https://...`.

+If all you want is a Navidrome streaming music server and you do not care about Beets library management, additional downloads, or a Mopidy server then setup can be accomplished with just `mppinit` followed by `mppinit navidrome`.

 #### Navidrome clients